“She is a rare combination:

 • 23 years of combined experience in research, education and consulting

-• Authored and reviewed peer-reviewed scientific journal articles, in some of the world’s top scientific journals, including Nature Cell Biology and Cell
+• Authored and reviewed peer-reviewed scientific journal articles in some of the world’s top scientific journals, including Nature Cell Biology and Cell (listed below)

 • Presented at conferences worldwide, mentored university students & designed and led successful international scientific collaborations